Madison, James (President)

 Died: 1836-06-28 Orange County, Virginia

 Often labeled the "Father of the Constitution," Madison received his early education through private tutors.
-He entered Princeton College in 1769, graduating in 1771.
+He entered the College of New Jersey (Princeton) in 1769, graduating in 1771.
 Madison was an immediate supporter of American independence and served as a delegate to Virginia's Constitutional Convention in 1776.
 He won election to the Confederation Congress in 1779 and quickly proved himself as one of its most effective members.
 He served in Congress from 1780 to 1783, and again from 1786 to 1787.
 Although he initially supported the Articles of Confederation, he grew to believe an entirely new system was necessary to preserve the republic and took these beliefs with him to the Constitutional Convention in 1787.
 There, he became one of the most vocal proponents of what became known as the "Virginia Plan," which advocated a stronger federal government, a bicameral legislature, and proportionate state representation.
 Although this plan was later modified into the current U.S. Constitution, Madison became the document's leading public defender through his contributions to The Federalist Papers.
 During the ratification process, Madison compromised with anti-federalists by promising a Bill of Rights and set about drafting them.

 As the county's political class split into Federalist and Democratic-Republican factions, Madison retreated slightly from his former advocation of a strong federal government, fearing that Alexander Hamilton and his followers would create a federal system that ceded too much power to the northeastern part of the country and could potentially lead to the same kind of oppression his generation had revolted against in 1776.
 Thus, Madison became Thomas Jefferson's primary lieutenant, leaving the House of Representatives in 1797.
 Disgusted by what he perceived as overly repressive actions by the John Adams administration and increasing tensions with France, Madison secretly penned the Kentucky and Virginia Resolutions with Jefferson in 1798, which suggested that states could refuse to accept federal laws--planting the seeds for the future nullification and secession crises.